 Abraham Lincoln was inaugurated on March 4, 1861 as the 16th President of the United States.
 When Abraham and his wife Mary Todd Lincoln moved into the White House, Mary owned a cookbook– “Miss Leslie’s Complete Cookery”– that she had purchased while living in Springfield, Illinois.
 This book, written by Eliza Leslie and originally published in 1837, was considered the most authoritative American cookbook of the time period.
 It was also the most widely read.
 Miss Leslie’s straightforward approach to cooking made her recipes popular with both urban and rural families.

 Though born into a wealthy family from Lexington, Kentucky, Mrs. Lincoln’s tastes were frugal and simple.
-Growing up, she’d been taught social graces and etiquette at finishing school, never learning domestic tasks like cooking.
+Growing up she had been taught social graces and etiquette at finishing school, never learning domestic tasks like cooking.
 When she married Lincoln, then a Springfield lawyer from a simple country background, Mary ran her household on her own.
-It seems that Mary took her new domestic role to heart.
-She taught herself to cook from the recipes found in “Miss Leslie’s Complete Cookery,” and regularly prepared meals for her husband and children.
 In “Mary Todd Lincoln: A Biography,” Jean H. Baker talks about Mary’s life in the kitchen:

 Even with improved technology and help with marketing, cooking took up the largest part of Mary Lincoln’s day.
 By 1851, after nearly ten years of housekeeping, Mary Lincoln had progressed to an advanced version of Miss Leslie’s Cookery… there were recipes for everything from family soup to invalid cookery of beef tea and blackberry preserve… Because she had not learned the vices of sugar and, like everyone in Springfield, innocently believed it the “most nourishing substance in nature,” she spent hours making puddings, cakes, candies, and cookies.

-Knowing how much Mrs. Lincoln relied on this cookbook, I felt it safe to assume that President Lincoln tasted many of the recipes in the book during his lifetime.
+Knowing that Mrs. Lincoln owned a copy of this cookbook and that it was the most popular of its time period, I felt it safe to assume that President Lincoln tasted many of the recipes in the book during his lifetime.
 It was also likely referenced by Mary when she coordinated meals and social events at the White House after President Lincoln’s inauguration.
 Because of this, it seemed fitting to make a recipe from the book in honor of Abraham Lincoln’s birthday.

 The Lincoln Family (ca. 1865).
 Francis Bicknell Carpenter, 1830-1900, oil on canvas.
 Image courtesy of the New York Historical Society.